What is Debt Consolidation?

 With debt management programs you make one monthly payment to the credit counseling agency, which will be disbursed automatically to your creditors in the agreed-upon amounts.
 You will pay your debts back in full and not have to worry about late or missed payments.
 In a debt management program, late fees and over-the-limit fees are usually eliminated altogether.
 The credit counseling agency can usually reduce high interest rates as well to help you pay off the debt at a much faster pace.
 Debt management programs lasts from 36-60 months.

 If you are in a bad financial situation due to high interest unsecured debt, your first choice should be a debt management program offered by a nonprofit credit counseling agency.
-To see how counseling works and what to expect, click here.

 By Lauralynn Mangis Lauralynn Mangis is the Online Marketing Specialist at Advantage Credit Counseling Service.
 She writes regularly for Advantage CCS’s Blog.
 Advantage Credit Counseling Service is a member of the National Foundation for Credit Counseling.